-In this special episode for the second-anniversary of Ontology of Value, Natalia reviews five ways in which her helps in business development – and five ways in which it makes it harder.
+In this special episode for the second anniversary of Ontology of Value, Natalia reviews five ways in which she helps in business development – and five ways in which it makes it harder.

 The episode was recorded on June 27th, 2021.
-This material represents the speaker’s personal views and not the views of their current or former employer(s).
+This material represents the speaker’s personal views and not the opinions of their current or former employer(s).

 The Ontology of Value Test’s website: https://www.ontologyofvaluetest.com

 00:12 Hello, this is a special episode of Career Talks since we have a second birthday of the company, which was officially established on 1st of July 2019.
 And today I’d like to touch one subject that I was requested to record on on many occasions!
 And it’s actually about business development-one of my all time favorite topics.

 00:34 I’d like to talk a little bit about all the factors in business development that my PhD helps me with, and all these ways in which it kind of makes it harder for me.
 I think it might be of interest to all of you who hold PhDs and who are thinking about your own company.
 So, some food for thought today.
 So, welcome!

 Introduction: First Steps as a PhD In Business Development

 01:05 So, first, I’d like to say that when I was thinking about what type of company I’d like to have, I was always thinking that I shouldn’t go to the funeral industry, but rather, to the wedding industry.
 What do I mean by that?
 Once upon a time, I’ve seen a funeral house next to the wedding house.
 And I thought to myself: “Why do some people actually choose to go for the funeral industry and deal with misery and with sadness, and all these negative emotions in their daily practice, if they can choose to go for wedding industry instead?”